needletails/swift-data-to-file/README.md

 // Write data to temporary file let tempPath = try data.writeDataToTempFile(name: "temp_example", type: "txt") print("Temporary file: \(tempPath)")

+// Or get the URL directly
+let tempURL = try data.writeDataToTempFileURL(name: "temp_example", type: "txt")
+print("Temporary file URL: \(tempURL)")

+// Write directly to a directory URL let documents = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first! let outputURL = try dataToFile.generateFile(
+    data: data,
+    to: documents.appendingPathComponent("Media"),
+    name: "example",
+    fileExtension: "txt"
+)
+print("Wrote file to: \(outputURL)")
 ```

 ### Media Operations (iOS/macOS)

+Note (iOS): Saving to the Photos library may require adding the appropriate usage description to your app's `Info.plist` (e.g. `NSPhotoLibraryAddUsageDescription`).
+Also, `writeToPhotoAlbum(...)` initiates the save using system APIs; it does not provide a completion callback for when the media is fully written.

 #### Saving to Photo Album (iOS)